Trinity CertPT course lets you develop your ability to evaluate, adapt, create and reflect on the use of context-specific teaching resources

 Example of material produced by a CertPT Business English graduate

 In this lesson, you will follow Andy Smith as he starts an important meeting.
 Andy is the Managing Director of Orion Shipping, a company with some problems.
 Andy will be introducing us to the other people attending the meeting and setting out the meeting’s agenda.
-In this lesson, you will learn introductory phrases, making an offer, and making requests.
+This lesson will teach introductory phrases, making an offer, and making requests.
 At the end of the lesson, we will move on to the first item on the meeting agenda.

 Here are some words you will see in this lesson.
 Match the words to their meanings.